 Offered by Gallatin College.
 PREREQUISITE: M 065 or M 085 or Math Placement Test within the past 12 months.
+Intended for students pursuing majors requiring the M 121Q track and/or chemistry.
 This instructor-taught course initiates development in students' ability to organize thought processes and systematically solve problems while preparing students for studies in other courses.
 Topics include linear equations and inequalities and their graphs, systems of linear equations, exponents, polynomials, factoring, rational expressions, and square roots.
 This course is equivalent to M 097.